Developed in collaboration with

 Coordinating with guest presenters

 The educational materials you use during the medical assistant professional development sessions should be concise and straightforward.
-Flashcards that define the topic and contain essential information or an outline of the content that will be covered make excellent pre-session learning tools.
-Handouts, activities, and teaching aids are ideal to use for the session itself.
+Flashcards that define the topic and contain essential information or an outline of the content that sessions will cover make excellent pre-session learning tools.
+Handouts, activities, and teaching aids are ideal for the session itself.
 These materials and tactics will enable the MAs to grasp, retain, and revisit the information covered in the session.

 At the end of each session, share tools to help the MAs apply their new knowledge.
-For example, if the MAs learned about diabetes management, consider practicing with a sample script for having conversations with patients about diabetes management or instructions on when to involve the diabetes educator.
-You may find a patient who is willing to assist in a training-role to have MAs practice their interactions.
+For example, if the MAs learned about diabetes management, consider practicing with a sample script for conversing with patients about diabetes management or instructions on when to involve the diabetes educator.
+You may find a patient willing to assist in a training role to have MAs practice their interactions.

 Should I develop my training materials from scratch, or are there prepackaged materials I can use?

-The AMA STEPS Forward™ site includes toolkits that address various topics that may be appropriate for your medical assistant professional development program, including medication adherence and panel management.
-You can also find workflow design and optimization resources, including toolkits on team huddles, pre-visit planning, starting Lean health care, and implementing team-based care.
+The AMA STEPS Forward® site includes toolkits that address various topics that may be appropriate for your medical assistant professional development program, including medication adherence, adult vaccinations, social determinants of health (SDOH), health coaching, and panel management.
+You can also find workflow design and optimization resources grounded in team-based care principles, including toolkits on implementing team-based care, telehealth and team-based care, team huddles, pre-visit planning, expanded rooming and discharge, and team documentation.

 Is it important to use pre-session learning tools for each session?

 Yes.
 Try to provide similar tools for each session to develop a consistent framework.
 These tools enable the medical assistants to acclimate to the training style and feel prepared for each session.
-The tools should be lean, consistent, and scalable as the program continues to grow.
+The tools should be consistent and scalable as the program grows.

 Talk to your medical assistants about the new professional development program, including what they can expect from the sessions and what will be expected of them.
-The rest of the practice team should also be aware of when the professional development sessions will occur.
-The sessions should occur during working hours, and medical assistants should be compensated for their time.
+The rest of the practice team should also know when the professional development sessions will occur.
+The sessions should occur during working hours.
+Compensate medical assistants for their time.
 Inform all session participants whether they should bring their breakfast or lunch to the session.
 Start and end on time.

-Quiz Ref IDCheck in with physicians, medical assistants, and other team members regularly to see if the training is helping the medical assistants gain new competencies and improve their contributions to the practice.
+As medical assistant competencies and capabilities evolve, augment roles as appropriate and in compliance with applicable laws.
+Check in with physicians, medical assistants, and other team members regularly to see if the training is helping the medical assistants gain new competencies and improve their contributions to the practice.
 Use the collective feedback to continue to improve the professional development series.
-As medical assistant competencies and capabilities evolve, augment medical assistant roles as appropriate and in compliance with applicable laws.

 How should we make sure the training sessions are successful from the medical assistants' perspective?

-Check in with the medical assistants regularly—for example, one week after each session—and ask what they thought about the most recent session, what they think of the program so far, how lessons learned from the most recent session are fitting in with their work, and if they have any questions.
+Regularly check in with the MAs—for example, a week after each session—and ask them for feedback.
+Do they have any questions?
+What did they think about the most recent session and the program so far?
+How are lessons learned from the most recent session fitting in with their work?

 To make the sessions, and the training program overall, the most effective they can be, consider the following activities: